hartwigmedical/hmftools/bachelor/README.md

 # Bachelor

-Bachelor evaluates the pathogenicity of germline variants from an snpeff annotated germline vcf in a configured panel of genes.
+Bachelor evaluates the pathogenicity of germline variants from a snpeff annotated germline vcf in a configured panel of genes.
 Pathogenicity is determined based both on ClinVar and a list of configured snpeff effects that are deemed to be likely pathogenic even if unannotated in ClinVar.

 The steps in the routine are as follows:
 1. Parse germline VCF to identify candidate variants.